 The value of most commodities in a recession – such as industrial metals, agricultural products and energies – all comes down to whether they are perishable or not.
 If a material cannot be stored for long periods of time, then its value is likely to decline during a recession when demand falls.
 This would be met by a reduction in production and possible storage issues.

 We saw the impact of storage facilities becoming too full in April 2020, when a record volume of crude barrels was left standing in ports.
 The surplus caused global panic and the price of West Texas Intermediate (WT) fell negative for the first time in history as investors feared being asked to take delivery of the barrels themselves.

-However, some commodity prices respond differently – particularly if they are considered a store of value.
+However, some commodity prices respond differently – particularly if they are considered a store of intrinsic value.
 This tends to refer to gold and silver, as well as other precious metals such as platinum and palladium.

-Should you buy gold in a recession?
+What happens to gold in a recession?